 The most common score in the Premier League is a 1-0 home win, followed by a 2-0 home win, and finally a 2-1 home win.
 The away victories follow, with 2-1 victories being more prevalent than 1-0 victories.

-But we still can’t call this a general rule since the number of 1-0 away wins in the Championship (the year 2015) was relatively close to the number of home wins of the same score.
+But we still can’t call this a general rule since the number of 1-0 away wins in the Championship (2015) was relatively close to the number of home wins of the same score.

 What about Draws – How Many Are There?